With a long summer holiday ahead, don't miss our essential guide to the best free days out around Bristol, Bath and across Somerset.

 There's also a Banksy Walking Tour of Bristol you can follow around the city, to see some of Banksy's most famous early works including Masked Gorilla and Well Hung Lover.

 Wells is the smallest city in England, thanks to its 13th century Cathedral.
 It’s a brilliant place to explore for a day (especially for fans of the film Hot Fuzz); join a free tour of the Cathedral every day of the year except Sundays, spot swans on the Bishop’s Palace moat, and then wander down Vicars’ Close – a picturesque medieval street.

-Walk or cycle a 10-mile route from Yatton to Cheddar, through pretty Somerset scenery: cider orchards, marshes and wetlands, and past steep valleys and hills while the path remains mainly flat.
+Walk or cycle the 10-mile Strawberry Line route from Yatton to Cheddar, through pretty Somerset scenery: cider orchards, marshes and wetlands, and past steep valleys and hills while the path remains mainly flat.
 It’s the perfect chance to enjoy the country air away from any traffic.